HKJPN/MD-WORKS-PROVENANCE/README.md

 ## Privacy and trust boundaries

-MD//WORKS Provenance is designed to record the writing process without turning the Editor into a surveillance client.
+MD//WORKS PROVENANCE is designed to record the writing process without turning the Editor into a surveillance client.

 ### Not stored in the Academic Report